CartoDB/deck.gl-examples/widgets-range/README.md

 ## Example: Histogram widget

-A simple example that showcases how to build a scalable [Histogram widget](http://todo.com) using CARTO + deck.gl that stays synchronized with the map, using large-scale data coming from the same cloud data warehouse as your maps.
+A simple example that showcases how to build a scalable [Range widget](https://docs.carto.com/carto-for-developers/reference/carto-widgets-reference/models/gethistogram) using CARTO + deck.gl that stays synchronized with the map, using large-scale data coming from the same cloud data warehouse as your maps.

 The UI for the chart is built using [Apache eCharts](https://echarts.apache.org) but developers can plug their own charting or data visualization library.